 In the early stages of macular degeneration, regular eye check-ups, attention to diet, in-home monitoring of vision and possibly nutritional supplements may be all that is required.

 Diet and nutritional supplements

-Unfortunately, the vast majority of cases of wet macular degeneration and virtually all cases of dry macular degeneration are not treatable.
+Unfortunately, macular degeneration may still progress to severe vision loss.
 In these cases, low vision aids may help make it easier to live with the decreased vision of macular degeneration.
 Low vision aids range from hand-held magnifying glasses to sophisticated systems that use video cameras to enlarge a printed page.
 Lifestyle aids such as large print books, tape-recorded books or magazines, large print playing cards, talking clocks and scales and many other devices are available.